 Site preferences are global settings for your Textpattern site.
 They include settings for your site name, website address, server location, time & date, visitor logging and article comment functionality.

-Live: This mode is best suited production (live) Textpattern sites (i.e. your site is ready to serve pages to visitors) and uses fewest server resources.
+‘Live’ is best suited for production (live) websites and uses fewest server resources.
 In ‘Live’ mode, no errors or diagnostics will be displayed to your visitors.

 - the time it took the server to build the page (“Runtime”)